 Every Friday, Pocket Gamer offers hands-on impressions of the week's best new Android games.

 Think we've missed a top new Android game?
-Shout at us with all your might in the comments section at the bottom.
+Shout at us and call us names in the comments section at the bottom.

-By The Secret Location - buy on iPhone and iPad (Free)
+By Namco Bandai - buy on Android (Free)

 A sickeningly cute puzzle-platformer about a gurgling yellow square who has to help a sleepwalking pigeon get home.
 You need to build a safe passage for the bird using boxes or even your own head.
 It's pretty tough from the word go, but the levels are short enough for constant restarts to not be a pain.
 The full adventure is a 69p / 99c in-app purchase.

 By Cartoon Network - buy on Android (61p / 99c)